-Although Bernstein did not systematize his views on imperialism, he did differentiate between ancient and modern imperialism, and rejected the idea that widespread cynicism about the war's origins and considerable well-organized resistance to American involvement.
-Silencimperialism was the final stage of some sort of "moribund monopolistic capitalism."
+Although Bernstein did not systematize his views on imperialism, he did differentiate between ancient and modern imperialism, and rejected the idea that imperialism was the final stage of some sort of "moribund monopolistic capitalism."
 He saw each particular type of imperialism as significant.
 That of the British, for example, was often defensive, progressive to the colonial peoples, and of a "strongly democratic, libertarian" type.
-On the other hand, he was very negative about German imperialism, based as it was on an intellectual climate of "superpatriotism," often anti-British or anti-Russian.
+On the other hand, he was very negative about German imperialism, based as it was on an intellectual climate of "super-patriotism," often anti-British or anti-Russian.
 It was Germany which disturbed world peace and whose foreign policy was badly in need of some democratic counterforces.